 - Direct trauma from lumbar puncture

 - High local anesthetic concentrations around the cauda equina

 - Misdiagnosis of Paget’s Disease of the bone

 - Surgical exposure to staphylococcus or tuberculosis bacteria

 - Epidural hematoma (localized bleeding) that causes pressure on the cauda equina region in the lower back

 Contact our Cauda Equina Attorney

 Cauda Equina injuries require immediate medical treatment.
 If a spinal cord injury is suspected, we advise you to call 911 immediately or take the person to an emergency room.
-If you believe the injury may have been caused by negligence or medical malpractice, you should discuss your case with an experienced spinal cord injury attorney right away to protect your rights.
+If you believe the injury may have been caused by negligence or medical malpractice, you should discuss your case with an experienced Sacramento personal injury attorney right away to protect your rights.
 Fill out the form on this page or call us toll free at (866) 527-4278 to discuss your situation, free of charge and obligation.